jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ## Access the cluster using Kubectl

-Kubeconfig is a file that holds information about clusters, including the hostname, certificate authority, and authentication information.
-It's located at `~/.kube/config` by default, and can be used by other applications to connect to the cluster.
+Kubeconfig is a file that holds information about clusters, including the hostname, certificate authority and authentication information.
+It's located at `~/.kube/config` by default and can be used by other applications to connect to the cluster.
 Keep this file secure, it's the **key** to your cluster.

 You can get the kubeconfig file from K3D by running: